revopush/code-push-cli/README_MS.md

 Name of build configuration which specifies the binary version you want to target this release at.
 For example, 'Debug' or 'Release' (iOS only).

 _NOTE: This parameter can be set using either --buildConfigurationName or -c_

+#### Cli.js node_modules directory path parameter

+Path of the node_modules directory where the react-native/cli.js exists if not on the default node_modules/react-native/cli.js path.
+Useful for monorepo setup where it may for example exist on ../../node_modules/react-native/cli.js

+_NOTE: This parameter can be set using either --cliNodeModulesPath or -nm_

 ## Debugging CodePush Integration